Gage-Technologies/gigo-documentation/extension/tutorial_viewer/extension_tutorial_viewer_4.md

 ### **Code Tours and Improved Tutorials**

-A [Code Tour](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour) is an open source project that allows users to create/use guided code walk-throughs.
+A [Code Tour](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour) is an open-source project that allows users to create/use guided code walk-throughs.
 To learn more about creating tutorials with Code Tour, see the Tutorial Creator Documentation.

 Code Tours are integrated into the Gigo Tutorial system to allow users to improve tutorials.
 When a Code Tour is available for a tutorial a button labeled "Start Code Tour" will be rendered at the top of the tutorial as seen in the image below.

 ![extension_tutorial_viewer_4.svg](https://raw.githubusercontent.com/Gage-Technologies/gigo-documentation/master/extension/tutorial_viewer/extension_tutorial_viewer_4.svg)

 Clicking this button will start the Code Tour from the beginning and the user will be able to click through each tour step.
-There is another type of button that will be rendered inside of the tutorial that will be labeled "Interactive Step #" that will take the user tto the specified step number.
+There is another type of button that will be rendered inside of the tutorial that will be labeled "Interactive Step #" that will take the user to the specified step number.
 This can be seen in the image above with the button labeled "Interactive Step 1".

 </br>